How to file a Colorado annual report

 • Filing deadline (end of window): August 31st

 The report is due by the last day of the second month following your Periodic Report Month.
-If the Periodic Report is not filed by that date, your entity's status becomes Noncompliant and a late fee is assessed.
+Per the Delinquency FAQ, if the Periodic Report is not filed by that date, your entity's status becomes Noncompliant and a late fee is assessed.
+Sixty days after Noncompliant status begins, the entity moves to Delinquent status.

 Mark your specific Periodic Report Month on your calendar or set up email reminders directly from the Secretary of State to avoid missing deadlines.